 Also, make sure to check the size of the belt before buying.
 Belts are just like pants, and the best belts for short men are ones that fit.
 It looks really tacky to have several inches of belt hanging off your pants.
 If there is some excess, simply tuck it into the first look after the buckle.

 When choosing a pair of sunglasses, the shape of your face really plays a much more important role than your height.
 The idea is to find glasses that compliment your face.
 So, for example, if you have a long and narrow face, you don't want to wear thin, rectangular sunglasses.
 These will only make your face look longer and more narrow.

 On the other hand, if your face is short and round, narrow glasses will do the trick.
 Click here for a great article about sunglasses and face shape.
-This one is also good, but don’t tell them I sent you.

 As with belts, shorter guys should keep their watches simple and slim.
 Go with a small(er) watch face and thin band.
 If you only buy one watch, you can't go wrong with a dark leather band and simple, white analog face.